 Step 2: Putting the pieces in place.

-- Get our Memorandum of Agreement and Affiliate Information Sheet – the two documents that we’ll put in place to outline our relationship and capture key information.
-Watch a helpful video on completing these here.
+- Get our Memorandum of Agreement document that we’ll put in place to outline our relationship and capture key information.

 Key roles you should consider:

-- Chairperson – a person to coordinate the effort
+- Local Coordinator – a person to coordinate the effort.

 - Community Outreach – collaborate with other local organizations and coalitions.
-Also may collect undeliverable books from local post office.
+May also collect undeliverable books.

-- Family Engagement – plans efforts to encourage parents to better engage their children through DPIL books and read more often.
+- Family Engagement – plan efforts to encourage parents to better engage their children through DPIL books and read more often.

 - *TIP – Also consider engaging other community partners to build coalitions and collective impact strategies.
-Ask your Regional Director for help with ideas and informative docs.
+Ask United Way of Australia for help with ideas and information.

 - Consider putting together an advisory council to assist.